Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-reliability-english.rst

 Simulations can then run on the user host and the 10 additional ones.

-Then their failure can be simulated from the command-line, using tools provided by the vendor of the virtual infrastructure (ex: ``VBoxManage controlvm`` with `VirtualBox <https://www.virtualbox.org/>`_, with VMWare vSphere command-line interface, etc.) or UNIX brutal kills through SSH.
+Then their failure can be simulated from the command-line, using tools provided by the vendor of the virtual infrastructure (e.g. ``VBoxManage controlvm`` with `VirtualBox <https://www.virtualbox.org/>`_, with VMWare vSphere command-line interface, etc.) or UNIX brutal kills through SSH.

 Of course once the initial testing and troubleshooting has been done thanks to this setting, real-life situations (involving notably network links to be unplugged at random moments while a simulation is running) must be reproduced.